hortonworks/ansible-hortonworks/README.md

 ansible-hdp
 -----------

-These Ansible playbooks will build a Hortonworks Data Platform cluster.
+These Ansible playbooks will build a Hortonworks cluster (either Hortonworks Data Platform or Hortonworks DataFlow) using Ambari Blueprints.

+This includes building the cloud infrastructure and taking care of the prerequisites.

 The aim is to first build the nodes in a Cloud environment, prepare them (OS settings, etc) and then install Ambari and create the cluster using Ambari Blueprints.